sehmaschine/django-grappelli/docs/bestpractice.rst

 M2M horizontal/vertical
 -----------------------

-Most of the time, it´s probably better to use Autocompletes.
+Most of the time, it's probably better to use Autocompletes.

 Radiolists/Checkboxlists
 ------------------------

-If you´re having more than (say) 5 items to choose from, avoid using this (esp. with Tabular/Stacked Inlines).
+If you're having more than (say) 5 items to choose from, avoid using this (esp. with tabular/stacked Inlines).